Guide

 NB permits signal ground-up construction.
 In NYC, these are often multi-family buildings, mixed-use developments, or commercial projects.
 The dollar amounts are large — typically $500K to $50M+ — and the insurance requirements are significant.

-- General liability — the developer and all subcontractors need coverage
+• General liability — the developer and all subcontractors need coverage

-- Worker's compensation — required in New York for any employer
+• Worker's compensation — required in New York for any employer

-- Permanent property insurance — once the building is occupied
+• Permanent property insurance — once the building is occupied

-- Umbrella/excess coverage — for high-value projects
+• Umbrella/excess coverage — for larger projects when appropriate

 Demolition permits (DM)